jaeksoft/opensearchserver/src/doc/en/documentation/clients%7CClient_libraries%7C5/PHP%20Client%7COpenSearchServer%20PHP%20client%20-%20documentation/Querying%20OpenSearchServer/Working_with_facets.md

 ...
 ```

-Finally, links built for _politics_ and _usa_ will be:
+And the links built for the _politics_ and _usa_ facets will look like this:
 * `search?q=open&f[category][0]=europe&f[category][1]=politics`
 * `search?q=open&f[category][0]=europe&f[category][1]=usa`

-Remember previous _"Apply filter"_ section: retrieving parameter `f` from URL will directly give an array:
+As you remember from the previous _"Apply filter"_ section, you can retrieve the `f` parameter from the URL to directly get an array :

 ```
 (